picafe/bicolor-matrix/journal.md

 ![](./assets/image04.png)

 ## 2025-08-10
 I just restarting working on it :pf:.
 Yet again got busy.
 Anyways, finally setup the replicate layout plugin (the guide was useful) and managed to 4x the layout properly.
-I have yet to put the
+I have yet to put the routing for connecting them all together, (and I still have no clue what I'm doing) but overall good progress today.

 ## 2025-08-12
+Got some feedback from a friend and adjusted my routing a bit, and also synced it with the other 4 modules.
+I tried to route the power/gnd/i2c lines but my routing seems very sketchy.
+I'll try to improve on it tomorrow.
+Not much else to say.

 ## 2025-08-13
+I got some feedback from the Slack and added stitching vias to my ground plane (I did not know these were a thing).
+I also improved my layout further in terms of connecting it all together and adding polish (rounded corners, silkscreen, fixing small DRC warnings, etc.).

 ## 2025-08-15
+Got some more feedback and everything seems to be good.
+I will verify the connections in the schematic a last time before I mark this part of the project as done.
+I also created the project and for now the schematic for the adapter/driver board to make a simple but smart clock.
+I'll add my sketches later but the 2 boards will probably be the same size with standard headers and I can right angle mount a top board with 2 headers using some right angle header pins I have.
+I just have to make sure the measurements are right.